 The Burrell and Sharpe Collection (there are two, both probably 1802) drawings show only the nave was left.
 However, in 1811-12 a small chancel with sash windows and a pointed east window was added, incongruously fitted with shutters (Nibbs c1851) and big brick buttresses at the west end probably dated from the same time, as they are not on the Sharpe drawing.
 In 1842 there were unrealised plans for a new roof and windows (ICBS) and in 1858 W Butterfield provided estimates for restoration and extension (BAL Biog file for J Billing).
 In the event, J Billing did the work in 1860-62 (BN 7 p667) and it is successful in its own terms.
 He replaced the aisle windows, added a south porch and reinstated the original arrangement of the roofs, whilst keeping the old nave roof timbers.
 Though he removed the part of the south aisle alongside the tower, he kept the equivalent on the north side.
 At the east end, Billing shortened the nave and added lower transepts, entered through arches that derive from the main arcades, and a five-sided apse, all in brownish stone with bands of yellow and red brick.
 The arch to the apse has fleurons round the head and clustered shafts with rich foliage capitals.
 Foundations of the old east end were uncovered, but not recorded (4 p133).
 The work cost around £2300 (KD 1899).

-Billing did not restore the tower or west end.
-A meeting of parishioners in 1882 discussed plans for the restoration of the tower by ‘Mr Lee’ (B 43 p414), who is identified in the ICBS file as J S Lee.
+The only work Billing did at the west end was to open up the tower arch (CB 1863 p38) Not until 1882 was there a meeting of parishioners to consider plans for the restoration of the tower by ‘Mr Lee’ (B 43 p414), who is identified in the ICBS file as J S Lee.
 He is probably the same J S Lee who published an article on the church in SAC in 1883 (see 4) and the repairs were carried out in 1884 (CDK 1886 pt 2 p143) at a further cost of £725 (KD ibid).
 The oppressive boarding of the apse roof dates from 1889 (6 p68).
 Except the west window, the lower west end was still untouched and in 1895 W Woodward restored this, reopening and replacing the C12 west doorway (ibid p21).
 He probably also refaced the brick buttresses with flint (see 1).
 A need for more places was met in 1902 by L W Ridge’s extension north of the chancel (6 p69) and in 1908 T Garratt made plans for decorating the chancel, with new stalls (ESRO Par 480/4/2/6).
 He asked in the related correspondence (ESRO Par 480/16/6/1/192) for the plans to be returned if not accepted, so probably the scheme was not carried out; there is no trace of it today.
 Subsequently, a vestry was added off the north aisle in 1929 (6 p20) and W H Godfrey removed the west buttresses and opened up some clerestory windows in 1938 (ESRO Par 480/4/2/18).
 Most recently, the interior was re-ordered in 2006 by J D Clarke and Partners (architect's website), when the pews were removed, though it was not until 2010 that the new altar table and font (see below) were both ready.

 Fittings and monuments

-Altar table: (At west end of chancel) Designed by P Meynell in 2010 with a single curving centre stem, into which one of four seasonally determined panels is set.
+Altar table: (At west end of chancel) Designed by P Meynell in 2010 with a single curving centre stem, into which one of four seasonally determined fabric panels is set.
 It is made of ashwood and is a major feature of the reordering (Artist's website).
+The wooden parts of both this and the font (see below) were made by P West (Church website)

 Carving: St Michael and the dragon, found in two pieces in the churchyard when the south west clerestory window was unblocked (6 p48).
 It is a cut down tympanum and may come from the original west doorway.
 Similarities to the reliefs of c1125-35 at Chichester have been noted (www.crsbi.ac.uk retrieved on 15/4/2013).